argoproj/argo-workflows/docs/cron-workflows.md

 > v3.6 and after

 It is possible to stop the execution of new workflows from a `CronWorkflow` based on the number of previous successes or failures.
-The spec field `stopStrategy` accepts a `condition` that stops triggering new workflows when it evaluates to true.
+The spec field `stopStrategy` accepts a `condition` which is an [expression](variables.md#expression) that stops triggering new workflows when it evaluates to true.

 Keywords allowed for stopping conditions are `failed` and `succeeded`: